gaehlerm/SoftwareEngineering/README.md

 **We write code that is easy to understand.**

 Good code is not fancy, good code is not complex and it’s not necessarily short.
 Good code is simple.
 It is as simple as it gets.
 Reading good code is not like reading Shakespeare.
 It’s ... it’s rather like watching some politicians...
 Using only 1000 different words is great if you are talking on the TV.
 Everyone understands you.
-Even as people are tired, they like listening to you.
+Even as people are tired or uneducated, they like listening to you.
 They don't have to focus in order to understand you.
 I’m sometimes embarrassed because of my lousy English.
 But writing these lines is really cheering me up.
-Most people reading this book are not native English speakers neither and therefore my somewhat limited language may actually help with that respect.
+Most people reading this book are not native English speakers neither and therefore my somewhat limited language skills may actually help with that respect.
 It makes this book easier to understand.
 And with code it’s fairly similar.
 Simple code is good because it's easy to understand.

 Good code uses only the bare minimum of syntax that a programming language offers.
 It is great if you don’t know a programming language too well.
 You don’t fall into the trap of using fancy but useless features.
 Don’t learn programming languages.
 Learn programming.
-Unless you work for google on some other company working on highly specialized code, you will never need all the gimmicks modern programming languages offer.
+Unless you work for google on some other company working on highly specialized code, you will never need all the gimmicks modern programming languages have to offer.

 Now it's not only important to make the code work, we also have to make sure that it is correct.
 Unlike politicians, we have responsibility.
 If we make mistakes, air planes may crash.
 People may die!